 Double Up Food Bucks

-If you are a SNAP Bridge Card recipient, you may be eligible to use your benefits at your local farmers’ market.
+If you are a Bridge Card recipient, you may be eligible to use your benefits at your local farmers market.
 Participating markets will have an information booth where you can redeem SNAP dollars.
-For every $1 you redeem, they will give you a bonus $1 (up to $20) to spend on Michigan fruits and vegetables.
+For every $1 you redeem, they will give you a bonus $1 (up to $20) to spend on Michigan-grown fruits and vegetables.
 Grocery stores are beginning to roll out participation too.
 Redeeming Double Up Food Bucks varies by retailer, so be sure to ask your grocer.

-For more information check out the Double Up Food Bucks website.
+For more information, visit the Double Up Food Bucks website.

-For 24/7 assistance in locating your nearest emergency food resource, dial 2-1-1.
+For 24/7 assistance to locate your nearest emergency food resources, dial 2-1-1.
 This will connect you to a United Way 2-1-1 call center location.
 The operator will ask you a few basic questions (family size, location, etc.) and will provide you with the nearest food distribution location.